 Ioana is instructed in a broad range of criminal matters including people trafficking and modern slavery, dishonesty, drugs, violence and regulatory offences.
 She is a tenacious, hard-working barrister, particularly versed in disclosure issues, abilities that have led to her instruction in very complex cases from an early stage in her career.
 Ioana is fearless in cross examination and a charismatic advocate throughout.
-Her ability to connect and engage with the jury has led to swift acquittals in serious cases.
+Her ability to connect and engage with the jury has led to swift acquittals in very serious cases.

 Areas of Expertise